 Do you mind giving the plugin a test to see that it suits your needs for the fall?
 It's on the production site and you have access as a super admin.

-#14 Updated by Luke Waltzer over 1 year ago
+#14 Updated by Luke Waltzer about 2 years ago

 Here's report on most recent successful clone:

 New Site ID:

 Total process time: